-My hotel Andamantra Resort and Villa is just north of Patong Beach but it belongs to Kalim beach/bay.
+My hotel, Andamantra Resort and Villa, is north of Patong Beach but belongs to Kalim beach/bay.
 This is a more quiet section of the west coast.
-The rocky beach is inviting for surfers, fishermen and people collection shells in the evening.
+The rocky beach is inviting for surfers, anglers and people collection shells in the evening.
 Not that suitable for swimming but still you see some people swim there.

-At Sunday night people come and sit by this narrow promenade and order noodle soups, papaya – salad, kebabs and barbecue from the vendors.
+On Sunday night, people come and sit by this narrow promenade and order noodle soups, papaya – salad, kebabs and barbecue from the vendors.

 In this section, just before climbing the hill, you also encounter the Patong Bazaar.
-A few colourful food stalls mostly with locals sitting around.
+A few colourful food stalls, mostly with locals sitting around.
 I had a seafood, dry curry plate there for dinner tonight.
 I promised one vendor already yesterday to return today.
-After a brief conversation, she told me that she and her daughter ran the restaurant, the rest of the family that was sitting there had all been laid off from their works due to Covid.
-My 60 baht meal could hardly make a difference, but at least they had some customers and yes the food was delicious.
+After a brief conversation, she told me that she and her daughter ran the restaurant; the rest of the family sitting there had all been laid off from their works due to Covid.
+My 60 baht meal could hardly make a difference, but at least they had some customers and yes, the food was delicious.

-In the morning I walked through Kalim Bay Area because I wanted to see the beach in high tide.
+In the morning, I walked through Kalim Bay Area because I wanted to see the beach in high tide.
 Indeed the sea was rough.
 A pleasant surprise was that I got caught in the rain and walked into a restaurant, actually with the intent only to have a cup of coffee and wait out the rain.
 However, it turned out to be an eatery with a dim sum breakfast/brunch.
 So I couldn’t stay away from some tempting dim sums.
 Pantai Restaurant delivered.
-Ice coffee, dim sums and seaview.
-Not to forget, good protection from the rain!
+Ice coffee, dim sums and Seaview.
+Not to forget, reasonable protection from the rain!

 Kalim is not only for local food.
 You find fine-dining venues here as well.
-A top-ranked French restaurant with a rooftop bar, L’ Arôme by the sea for instance.
-They claim to have a “modern and innovative menu combining local elements” all with a mastery of French culinary techniques.
+A top-ranked French restaurant with a rooftop bar, L’ Arôme by the sea.
+They claim to have a “modern and innovative menu combining local elements” with a mastery of French culinary techniques.

-The restaurant has an amazing maximum score of 5,0 from 86 reviews by Google local guides.
+The restaurant has a fantastic maximum score of 5,0 from 86 reviews by Google local guides.
 So, I dropped by for some exclusive pastry.

 Prefer Italian?
-Well, then you have the almost equally highly rated Aqcua nearby.
-During the Covid situation they are open Friday, Saturday and Sundays from 5 pm.
+Well, then you have the almost equally highly rated Aqua nearby.
+During the Covid situation, they are open Friday, Saturday and Sundays from 5 pm.
 Check with their website for further updates.

-Another partly Italian option would be Sea Salt lounge and grill.
+Another partly Italian option would be the Sea Salt lounge and grill.
 I enjoyed their special pasta/pizza promotion from 12-5 pm.
-Wonderful views of the sea, a light breeze and for 199++ baht you get one appetizer, one pizza or pasta and also a soft drink.
-Currently they do steaks for 699++ in the evening.
-Sea Salt is on the southern part of Kalim just bordering Patong Beach.
+Beautiful views of the sea, a light breeze and for 199++ baht, you get one appetiser, one pizza or pasta and also a soft drink.
+Currently, they do steaks for 699++ in the evening.
+Sea Salt is on the southern part of Kalim, just bordering Patong Beach.

 One clear advantage of Andamantra’s location is also the proximity to 7/11.
 There is one just outside the entrance.
 Moreover, every night the local banana roti maker stops just outside.

-Another advantage of the hotel, there are plenty of laundry shops in the vicinity.
-Places where you can hand in your laundry for 50 baht per kg.
+Another advantage of the hotel is plenty of laundry shops in the vicinity—places where you can hand in your laundry for 50 baht per kg.
 Pick up the next day.